 Each Alpha has the opportunity to channel their motivation and frustration into something positive — community outreach.
-You can make a difference in your own special way and contribute to the betterment of the Alpha-1 Community.
+You can make a difference in your own special way and contribute to the betterment of the Alpha-1 community.

-Community Outreach can occur in many different ways:
+Community outreach can occur in many different ways:

 Start a Support Group

 Peer support is vital to all Alphas and family members.
 You can share your experiences, learn from other Alphas and empower yourself to take charge of your health in a safe environment.
-Support groups have access to the full resources of the Alpha-1 Association and stand as one voice in the Alpha-1 Community.

 Create Awareness in Your Community

 Get ready to be active during the month of November!
 The Alpha-1 Association of Australia is asking the community to get involved in November to spread awareness about Alpha-1 Antitrypsin Deficiency.
 There are many different ways you can participate and we encourage you to at least do one thing!
 Listed below are some suggested ways to spread awareness:

 - Contact your local newspaper about Alpha-1 Awareness Month (November).